flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 ## The repository

 The build information for each application on Flathub is stored in a repository on GitHub in the Flathub organization.
 For example, the Blender one is here: https://github.com/flathub/org.blender.Blender.
 On the `master` branch of this repository the primary build version of the app is stored.
 The `beta` branch is built into the beta repository (if you want to use that).
+Branches named `branch/*` are reserved specifically for BaseApps and extensions.
+Applications must not use it for naming GitHub branches or pushing their builds.

-Branches named `branch/XXX` are special cases used for things that have specific flatpak branch names such as extensions.
-All of these branches are automatically <em>protected</em> which mean that you can only merge pull requests and not push directly to them.
+All of these branches along with `main`, `stable`, `beta/*` and `stable/*` are automatically <em>protected</em> which means that you can only merge pull requests and not push directly to them.
 Other branch names are free to use however you see fit.

 ## Buildbot